-Community health is probably one of the most significant healthcare issues of our time.
+The goal of community health is to address the healthcare issues in our society.
 As Americans continue to live longer, the quest for a life lived well and in good health is becoming a top priority for people of all ages.

 The Bachelor of Health Science degree in Community Health from GSU is designed to provide you with the broad-based educational background you’ll need to design and implement programs that increase the quality, availability and effectiveness of health and wellness promotions.

 The goal?
-Improved quality of life for aging adults and the community at large.
+Improved quality of life for the community at large.

 The program is comprehensive:

 - We take you through epidemiology.

 - We teach you prevention, assessment and program development.

 - We lay the foundations for research to practice.

 - We integrate that knowledge into a thorough investigation of wellness programs, from planning to management.

 - Internships complete the program —and provide opportunities for you to concentrate your experiences.